20 Practical Travel Tips for Beginners to Help You Travel Like a Pro

 12. Prescription Meds Should Always Stay With You

-Always keep prescription meds in your personal item bag that will stay with you throughout your travel days.
+Always keep your prescription medications in your personal item bag, which will stay with you throughout your travel days.
 Don’t risk packing them in checked luggage, where they could be lost or delayed.
 Packaging a few over-the-counter meds like ibuprofen and allergy pills is practical.
 You might not find the same medications at your destination, so it’s better to be prepared for unexpected headaches or issues during your trip.

 13. Practice Safety

-Always prioritize your safety and stay aware of your surroundings, no matter where your travels take you.
+Always prioritize your safety and remain aware of your surroundings, regardless of where your travels take you.

 Here are some practical safety tips: